 for aged rice and non basmati, let the cooker whistle twice also Pour a bit more of water than mentioned in the recipe.

-- Let the pressure goes off and fluff up tomato bath with a fork.
+- When the pressure releases, open the lid and fluff up tomato bath with a fork.

 How to make tomato bath recipe